How do cancer patients hear about the Chemo Angels program?

 Chemo Angels are assigned to a specific patient.
 They send their patient at least one card or letter and a small, inexpensive gift every week.

 Card Angels are assigned to a specific patient.
 They send their patient at least one card or letter every week.

 Senior Angels are assigned to a senior in the Senior Angels program.
 They send their patient at least one card or letter every week, as wellas the occasional small gift.

 Prayer Angels are put on a mailing list and notified whenever one of our recipients has a special need of prayers.
-To become a Prayer Angel, send a request to
+To become a Prayer Angel, submit a Prayer Angel application.

 Can I be assigned to a patient or senior in my area?